-In this type of remedial cementing job procedure, we are forcing the slurry through openings in the casing or casing liner (One of Types Of Casing).
-In this article, we will discuss in details the remedial squeeze cementing job techniques as hesitation, bradenhead squeeze, design & cement retainer procedure.
+In this type of remedial cementing job procedure (Cementing in drilling), we are forcing the slurry through openings in the casing or casing liner (One of Types Of Casing).
+In this article, we will discuss in detail the remedial squeeze cementing job techniques as hesitation, bradenhead squeeze, design & cement retainer procedure.
 We will also provide an excel sheet for its calculations.

 Squeeze Cementing Objective

 The objectives of casing cement squeezing are as following:

 - To repair a primary casing cementing Operations job by circulation / squeezing cement through csg perforations made specifically for this purpose, separated by a retrievable packer (check also: Permanent Packers).
 In a leaking liner lap, we usually squeeze cement from the top when injectivity can be established.

 - Also, Oil companies are using remedial squeeze cementing jobs to shut off perforations in a depleted interval.
 In other words, by filling the perforation tunnel and surrounding formation with cement you should be able to shut off perforations.